wwuoti/blog/src/posts/blog/synthwave_ai_generation.md

 >I have a music-creating AI which creates songs based on prompts.
 I want to hear 80s inspired retrowave, but need a series of prompts to create the music from.
 Create me 100 prompts in .csv form for 80s retrowave music.

 Funnily enough, GPT-3.5 only gave me 70 prompts.
-But at least we can paste them to a CSV file:
+But that's still more than enough.
+Let's  paste them to a CSV file:

 ```csv
 Prompt